Trial of former Mangano aide to last a week, prosecutors say

 Mirabile and McConnell declined to comment after the hearing, as did Walker.

-Azrack has said she planned to set October, possibly, as the new trial date for the Manganos.
+Azrack has said she planned to set October as the possible new trial date for the Manganos.

 Before a mistrial was declared in the Manganos’ case, former Oyster Bay Supervisor John Venditto, their co-defendant, was acquitted.
 The charges against Walker are not related to those that were lodged against the Manganos or Venditto.

 Walker pleaded not guilty in February to the obstruction and lying charges in which he was accused of accepting $5,000 in cash from an unnamed county contractor.
-The money was allegedly given to Walker in October 2014 at a University of Notre Dame football game in Indiana, where the contractor had invited Walker to the game, according to the prosecutors.
+The money was allegedly given to Walker in October 2014 at a University of Notre Dame football game in Indiana, which the contractor had invited Walker to attend, according to the prosecutors.

 However, when Walker later heard of a federal investigation into possible corruption into Nassau County government, he contacted the person a number of times “in an attempt to convince the contractor to conceal the existence of the payment from the grand jury,” according to prosecutors.